Call for application: Fellowship Programme of the OHCHR Humanitarian Funds (starting as of 15 April 2020)

 Candidates should also have a supporting letter from their organizations and be committed in imparting the knowledge and experience obtained during their fellowship to colleagues upon their return.

-The Fellows will receive financial support from OHCHR in the form of a monthly stipend during the programme to cover their living expenses (about 3500 CHF per month).
-Flight expenses and health insurance costs will not be covered.
+The Fellows will receive financial support from OHCHR in the form of a monthly stipend during the programme to cover their living expenses (about 4000 CHF per month).
+Flight expenses and health insurance costs will be covered.

 United Nations Humanitarian Funds – OHCHR – Palais Wilson – Rue des Paquis 52 – 1201 Geneva CH – Switzerland